szomer/Time-Complexity/README.md

 # Code Performance

 Run code snippets live in your browser.
 Give an input size (n) and calulate the runtime (miliseconds), displayed in a graph.
+To view the app live click [HERE](https://code-performance.web.app/) (hosted on Firebase).

 - React frontend framework
 - ReCharts library for the graph